 The radiography program offers the student the knowledge and skills for utilizing radiation in the diagnosis of disease under the direction of a physician.
-Most radiographers work in hospitals, medical clinics, and private medical offices; while some are employed in industrial, sales, governmental, and educational institutions.
+Most radiographers work in hospitals, medical clinics, and private medical offices, while some are employed in industrial, sales, governmental, and educational institutions.

-The 24-month program combines academic study with supervised clinical experience.
-Graduates of the program will receive the Associate of Applied Science degree and be eligible to take the national certifying examination of the American Registry of Radiologic Technologists.
+The five semester program (which does not include the prerequisite courses) combines academic study with supervised clinical experience.
+Graduates of the program will receive an Associate of Applied Science degree and be eligible to take the national certifying examination of the American Registry of Radiologic Technologists.
 Upon passing the examination, a student is certified as a registered radiologic technologist.

-Laramie County Community College does not discriminate on the basis of race, color, national origin, sex, age, religion, political affiliation, or disability in admission or access to, or treatment or employment in, its educational programs or activities.
+Laramie County Community College does not discriminate on the basis of race, color, national origin, sex, age, religion, political affiliation, or disability in admission or access to, or treatment or employment in, its education programs or activities.

 Drug Screening and Criminal Background Checks